 The services of the Adviser to the Company are not exclusive, and the Adviser may engage in any other business or render similar or different services to others including, without limitation, the direct or indirect sponsorship or management of other investment based accounts or commingled pools of capital, however structured, having investment objectives similar to those of the Company, so long as its services to the Company hereunder are not impaired thereby, and nothing in this Agreement shall limit or restrict the right of any manager, partner, member (including its members and the owners of its members), officer or employee of the Adviser to engage in any other business or to devote his or her time and attention in part to any other business, whether of a similar or dissimilar nature, or to receive any fees or compensation in connection therewith (including fees for serving as a director of, or providing consulting services to, one or more of the Company's portfolio companies, subject to applicable law).
 The Adviser assumes no responsibility under this Agreement other than to render the services called for hereunder.
-It is understood that directors, officers, employees and stockholders of the Company are or may become interested in the Adviser and directors, officers, employees, partners, stockholders, members, managers or otherwise, and that the Adviser and directors, officers, employees, partners, stockholders, members and managers of the Adviser and its affiliates are or may become similarly interested in the Company as stockholders or otherwise.
+It is understood that directors, officers, employees, and that the Adviser and directors, officers, employees, partners, stockholders, members, and that the Adviser and directors, officers, employees, partners, stockholders, members, managers or otherwise, and that the Adviser or otherwise.